FrustratedGameDev/Papers/FinalReport/finalReport.md

 This repertory grid analysis provides many implications for further research in games development.
 Through completing this analysis it has been a found that there needs to be a call for more research into the lifestyle of games developers.
-A key paper from our literature reivew[cite:Murphy, Cowboys] has been recognized by the community as a step in the right direction but there is more to be done.
+A key paper from our literature reivew [4] has been recognized by the community as a step in the right direction but there is more to be done.
 There is more to the development of games than the design process.
 A detailed review of the design process would present how the design process in games affects the developers.
 Just as previous researchers have refined what and how the social aspects of being a developer modifies the process[cite:programmer interrupted, exploring frustration, some SO study], we expect this paper to encourage the same for the games industry.